MiScripts/miscripts-website-hugo/content/submissions.md

 Should you have any questions or need assistance with your submission, don't hesitate to reach out to us at [help@miscripts.org]

-Thank you for contributing to our educational community!
-We eagerly await your innovative and educational scripts.
+Thank you for contributing to our community!